UrbanAnalyst/uaengine/README.md

   extends to millions of comparisons);
 - Allows true multi-modal travel times to be calculated, with specified, and potentially different, initial and final modes of transport.
+- Automatically returns ratios of multi-modal to private automobile travel times.
 - Includes estimates of travel times with private automobile that are empirically calibrated to extensive data, and are generally more accurate than equivalent times from `valhalla` or `r5`.
+- Unlike all other routing engines, UTA includes locality-specific estimates of additional times required to park automobiles at starts and ends of journeys.